MELISSA BLOCK, HOST:

 BLOCK: OK.
 And we'll be watching all of these votes through the evening.
 NPR's senior Washington editor, Ron Elving.
 Thanks so much.

 ELVING: Thank you, Melissa.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.